Meet Our Current Fall Teachers

 Debra Klingler has been a MALT dance instructor since 1994.
 She teaches a wide array of partner dances, including ballroom, swing and Latin dancing throughout the Philadelphia area, and can be found enjoying dancing with her students and partners in many local dance clubs.

 Connie Koppe has been finding joy in singing since she was 6.
 She has been teaching actors, singers and CEOs to build and use their voices more effectively for over 30 years.
-She teaches speech at the University of the Arts and private speech and singing lessons from her home in Germantown. www.conniekoppe.com.
+She has taught at the University of the Arts and gives private speech and singing lessons from her home in Germantown.
+Connie has been a seamstress and crafter almost all her life.
+She learned sewing skills from her mother, her Great Aunts and Jr. High Home Economics and reading the patterns.
+Connie has always loved to craft and follows her mother’s and father’s example of reusing cards and other items to make gifts and home decorations.
+These dodecahedron ornaments were taught to her by her father when she was about 12.

-Jessica Liddell is the owner of Bella Mosaic Art, the only studio in Philadelphia dedicated to the ancient art of mosaic.
-Artist run and operated, we offer classes, facilitate community art projects, and create commissions.
+Jessica Liddell is the owner of Bella Mosaic Art.
+It is the only studio in Philadelphia dedicated to the ancient art of mosaics.
+Artist-run and operated, we offer classes, facilitate community art projects, and create commissions.

 Paul Martin has been teaching regularly since 2000.
 He has trained under internationally recognized Masters in QiGong, Tai Chi, and Healing Arts.
 He has taught several times at the prestigious National QiGong Association Conference.